nasser/arduino.tmbundle/README.md

 3. [Get the latest Arduino TextMate bundle](https://github.com/nasser/arduino.tmbundle/zipball/master).
 4. Extract the zip file to `~/Library/Application Support/TextMate/Bundles/Arduino.tmbundle`
 5. If TextMate was open during this process, click Bundles>Bundle Editor>Reload Bundles
+6. Check the 'Default Environment vars' near the top of `~/Library/Application Support/TextMate/Bundles/Arduino.tmbundle/Support/Makefile`.
+Any you need to override - especially check the ARDUINO_MCU var - can be added in TextMate's Preferences => Advanced => Shell Variables.

 Usage
 =====